-- 6h selected from English, Art at the 1000-level, Classics, Comparative Religion, a single language other than English, History, Music (not applied, vocal or instrumental methods, or practical studies) Philosophy, Theology (THEO 3013/THEO 3023, BIBL 2013/BIBL 2023, GREE 3013/GREE 3023), or Women's and Gender Studies. - 2.
+- 1. 6h selected from English, Art at the 1000-level, Classics, Comparative Religion, a single language other than English, History, Music (not applied, vocal or instrumental methods, or practical studies) Philosophy, Theology (THEO 3013/THEO 3023, BIBL 2013/BIBL 2023, GREE 3013/GREE 3023), or Women's and Gender Studies. - 2.
 6h from the Faculty of Arts (not ECON 2613/ECON 2623 or SOCI 3103) or IDST 3203. - 3.
 6h from either the Faculty of Arts (not ECON 2613/ECON 2623 or SOCI 3103) or from the Faculty of Professional Studies or 3h from each. - 4.
-6h in Mathematics and Statistics. - A minimum of 72h additional Science subjects, including those offered to satisfy Major requirements, chosen from the departments of Biology, Chemistry, Earth and Environmental Science, Mathematics and Statistics, Physics, Psychology or the School of Computer Science. - 12h in another subject to satisfy the Minor requirement completed with a minimum grade of C-. - 7.
-A minimum of 24h electives.
+6h in Mathematics and Statistics. - 5.
+A minimum of 72h additional Science subjects, including those offered to satisfy Major requirements, chosen from the departments of Biology, Chemistry, Earth and Environmental Science, Mathematics and Statistics, Physics, Psychology or the School of Computer Science.
+For Economics majors all Economics courses will count as though they were science courses. - 6.
+12h in another subject to satisfy the Minor requirement completed with a minimum grade of C-.

-- 8. A Major consists of at least 48h in one subject area, completed with a grade of B- or greater; at departmental option 6h of this may be a thesis.
+- 7. A minimum of 24h electives. - 8.
+A Major consists of at least 48h in one subject area, completed with a grade of B- or greater; at departmental option 6h of this may be a thesis.
 (The departments of biology, chemistry, earth and environmental science, and psychology and the school of computer science require a thesis). - 9.
 120h are required in all.
 At least 42h hours must not be in the Major subject. - 10.
-A minimum of 120h must be completed with a program GPA of 3.0 or better.
+A minimum of 120h must be completed with a program GPA of 3.00 or better.